lemonstand/lemonsync/README.md

 Once you have cloned this repository onto your machine, you can simply run `python LemonSync.py` from your command line.
 To stop the program type `Ctrl-C`.

+##Getting Started

+To get started using LemonSync, you should download the theme you will be editing from your LemonStand store.
+This can be down through the backend export option found at `/backend/cms/theme`.
+Once you have your theme unzipped on your local machine, you can set the full path to the theme folder as your `watch` directory.

 ###Pages

 Any new pages that you add need to be registered with LemonStand.
 As of now, this means logging into your stores `backend` and adding the page manually.
 This is where you set the `url` and other options such as `title` to the page.